Skip to content

 The idea of cultivating cannabis outdoors as early as March may seem tempting at first glance.
 After all, an early start offers the possibility of extending the harvest period and potentially achieving a larger yield.
 But how realistic is this approach really?

-In our extensive experience, we have found that the success of outdoor cultivation in March heavily depends on climatic conditions, the choice of the right strain, and the protective measures taken.
+In our extensive experience, we have found that the success of outdoor cultivation in March largely depends on climatic conditions, the choice of the right strain, and the protective measures taken.
 The challenges are diverse, but with the right strategies, they can be overcome.

 The Challenges of Early Cultivation

 An early planting date brings numerous challenges.
-Temperatures in March are still relatively low in many regions, and the risk of frost persists.
+Temperatures in March are still relatively low in many regions, and the risk of frost remains.
 In our practice, we have observed that young cannabis plants are particularly sensitive to cold damage.

 Strategies for Risk Minimization

 To minimize the risks of early cultivation, we recommend using cold frames or small greenhouses.
-These provide protection against cold and frost and can increase the temperature by up to 5-10 degrees Celsius, which can be crucial for plant growth.
+These provide protection from cold and frost and can increase the temperature by up to 5-10 degrees Celsius, which can be crucial for plant growth.

-Strain Selection: The Key to Success
+Choice of Strain: The Key to Success

-Choosing the right strain is crucial for the success of outdoor cultivation in March.
+The choice of the right strain is crucial for the success of outdoor cultivation in March.
 We recommend robust and cold-resistant strains.
 Autoflowering variants, which bloom independently of daylight length, are particularly suitable here.
 In our Autoflowering Cultivation Guide, you will find more tips on these strains.

 For beginners who want to take a cautious approach, strains with moderate THC content are recommended to ease handling and minimize potential losses.